Can you dive if you can’t swim?

 If you wanted to get a full scuba certification, we offer the PADI Open Water Diver Course, which takes 3 – 4 days, and for this course – YES you need to be able to swim.
 There is a swim test – you have to swim 200 meters – and a “float test” where you need to be able to tread water / float for 10 minutes in the pool with no flotation aids.
 So if you maybe try diving one time as a non swimmer, and decide you love it .. well, you better join your local swimming club and get some swimming lessons!

-So, if you can’t swim, or can barely swim, you can try diving, taking it nice and easy with a Discover Scuba trip.
-We’d suggest that if you are doing this, even if you’re not a swimmer, that you are happy in the water, maybe have tried snorkeling (with a life vest), and are happy on boats.
-Let’s dive!
+So, if you can’t swim, or can barely swim, you can maybe try diving, taking it nice and easy with a Discover Scuba trip.
+But honestly, we’d suggest that if you are not a swimmer that you stick to activities that do not include being in the water all day.
+If you really want to dive .. start by taking some swimming lessons!